YohanLB09/azure-vm-network-analysis-part1-prereqs/README.md

-# Azure VM Network Analysis - Prerequisites and Configuration
+# Azure VM Network Analysis - Part 1 - Prerequisites and Configuration
 In this tutorial, we will create a Ressource Group and configure 2 Virtual Machines which will operate in the same Virtual Network.